 We use Codecademy for online instruction on how to code.
 It is easy to understand and interactive.
 Any student who is able to read can start learning many different coding languages on this site.

-Other Online Resources for Homeschooling
+Other Educational Resources for Homeschooling

 Check out this comprehensive list of homeschooling resources from The Pioneer Woman for some age-specific free resource recommendations.